davidepetti/tictactoe/README.md

 # tictactoe
-The famous tictactoe game.
+The famous tictactoe game made as a Milestone Project for the Udemy course:
-There are no special instructions to run it, simply once downloaded execute:
-    python tictactoe.py
+Complete Python Bootcamp: Go from zero to hero in Python 3.